Tstsog/my-rism-solver-codes/README.md

 Contact: tsog215@gmail.com

 ## Introduction:

-The rism1d_solver_homonuclear_diatomic_liquid_hnc.m solves the RISM equation for uncharged homonuclear diatomic liquid in the hypernetted chain approximation using the Picard iterative method.
+The codes rism1d_solver_homonuclear_diatomic_liquid_hnc.m and rism1d_solver_heteronuclear_diatomic_liquid_hnc solve the RISM equation for uncharged homo/heteronuclear diatomic liquid in the hypernetted chain approximation using the Picard iterative method.
+The codes rism1d_solver_charged_spc_h2o_model_hnc.m solves the RISM equation for charged SPC three-point water model in the hypernetted chain approximation as well.

 ## Requirement:
 Any version of Matlab

 ## Implementation details and running

-The code oz_lj_ts_run_opt_one_parm.m uses the fminsearch.m function from Matlab software to find a optimal value of a free parameter.
-A code oz_lj_ts.m solves the Ornstein-Zernike integral equation for the Lennard-Jones potential together with a one-parameter Verlet-modified closure.
-The code oz_lj_ts.m  uses a code lsint.m which calculates the sine transform of a function.
-You may download them and run the oz_lj_ts_run_opt_one_parm.m directly.
-You can download and run the OZ_solver_one_component_plasma_hnc.m directly.
+All three codes use the Picard iterative method and you may download and run them directly to obtain the radial distribution function for the chosen physical system.

 ## Copyright / License